 These community leaders emulate the qualities we’re looking for in our "50 Over 50" honorees.
 They inspire others with their work, they challenge outdated beliefs, and they’ve made an impact on their community and the people who live there.
 We are grateful for the time and energy these distinguished leaders are investing to help us celebrate and recognize the achievements and contributions of 50+ Minnesotans.

-Carolyn Holbrook was a 2015 recipient of a Minnesota State Arts Board Artist Initiative grant.
-She was named a 2015 Change Maker by the MN Women’s Press for “More Than A Single Story,” her series of panel discussions on black women writers of the African Diaspora living in Minnesota held at the Loft Literary Center.
+Carolyn Holbrook was a 2015 recipient of a Minnesota State Arts Board Artist Initiative grant and was named a 2015 Change Maker by the MN Women’s Press.
 Her personal essays have been published widely, most recently in A Good Time For The Truth: Race in Minnesota (MHS Press) and Blues Vision: African American Writing from Minnesota (MHS Press).
-Her book, Ordinary People, Extraordinary Journeys: How the St. Paul Companies Leadership Initiatives in Neighborhoods Program Changed Lives and Communities was published in 2013 & 2015.
-She founded SASE: The Write Place in 1993 and served as its executive/artistic director until 2006, when she spearheaded its merger with Intermedia Arts.
-She teaches creative writing at Hamline University where she won the Exemplary Teacher award in 2013, and at Minneapolis Community & Technical College.
-She was a 2015-16 mentor for the Loft Mentor Series and was the 2010 recipient of the MN Book Awards Kay Sexton Award.
-Carolyn was recently recognized as one of 50 Minnesotans over the age of 50 who have made significant contributions and achievements in their communities.
+She is also the author of Ordinary People, Extraordinary Journeys: How the St. Paul Companies Leadership Initiatives in Neighborhoods Program Changed Lives and Communities.
+Carolyn founded SASE: The Write Place in 1993 and served as its executive/artistic director until 2006, when she spearheaded its merger with Intermedia Arts.
+Carolyn teaches creative writing at Hamline University where she won the Exemplary Teacher award in 2013, and at Minneapolis Community & Technical College.
+She was a 2015-16 mentor for the Loft Mentor Series and the 2010 recipient of the MN Book Awards Kay Sexton Award.

 Philomena Morrissey Satre

-Philomena holds a degree in public administration and political science from the University of Wisconsin-La Crosse and a master of arts degree in organizational leadership from St. Catherine University.
-She has been recognized by the Minneapolis-St. Paul Business Journal as a Woman Change Maker and Minority Advocate.
+Philomena has been recognized by the Minneapolis-St. Paul Business Journal as a Woman Change Maker and Minority Advocate.
 She was also named as one of the Minnesota Business "Real Power 50" and received The Lifetrack Shining Star award for her efforts championing work life and wellness education at Wells Fargo.